 Nothing fancy here – just good ol’ carrots.
 I used orange carrots because they’re the most affordable (just $1.19/lb for ORGANIC at my local grocery store!) but you can use white carrots, purple carrots, red carrots… whatever your garden or farmer’s market or grocery store or your CSA box is giving you nowadays.

-You’ll peel the carrots before you start, so make sure you wash them and have a freezer-safe container ready for those scraps.
-That’s how you can make chicken stock using kitchen scraps!
+You’ll peel the carrots before you start, so make sure you wash them and have a freezer-safe container or resealable bag ready for those scraps so you can use them to make chicken stock!

 Sweet Potatoes